 ssh connection and return the terminal to where I was before that connection was made.
 All you need to press are three little keys:

-Enter ~ . # With no spaces between them
+Enter ~ .
+With, of course, no spaces between them.

 This was incredible!
 And apparently there’s a whole list of supported escape sequences you can use through the terminal.
 To check them all out all you need to enter are